MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-sidebar.md

 6. Enter the **Extension ID** of the sidebar app that you want to allow.
    1. You can find Extension IDs for sidebar apps by going to `edge://sidebar-internals` from the omnibox in Microsoft Edge.
    1. The resulting manifest (which can be exported to JSON file) lists all the  sidebar apps including an `extension_id` parameter for each app.
 You can use these values to configure the policy.
-   1. When adding multiple ID's, use a separate row for each ID.
+   1. When adding multiple IDs, use a separate row for each ID.
 7. The user can then choose to enable/disable the allowed sidebar app.
 To force enable a sidebar app, refer to the next section, which has information about the [ExtensionInstallForcelist](/deployedge/microsoft-edge-policies#extensioninstallforcelist) policy.

    Use group policy to allow the installation of specific extensions: